What is Rett Syndrome?

 What causes Rett Syndrome?

-Nearly all cases of Rett syndrome are caused by a mutation in the methyl-CpG bending protein.
+Nearly all cases of Rett syndrome are caused by a mutation in the methyl-CpG binding protein.

 How is it diagnosed?